betterscientificsoftware/bssw.io/docs/pages/bssw/bssw_curatedworkflow.md

 ## Notes

-### If a Suggested Contribution is submitted as a Pull Request (PR) Instead of an Issue
+### A Suggested Contribution is submitted as a PR Instead of an Issue

 If a contributor creates and posts a PR for a suggested contribution instead of using an Issue as described above, then the PR will be treated as an Issue in the above process starting